derikvanschaik/small-and-fun-js/README.md

 ### wordsearcher.js
 To run: requires both wordsearcher.js, and wordsearcher.html saved to the same directory.

-User Interface to generate random table to which user inserts a word either forwards, reversed, diagonally reversed, and the program runs a brute-force word search algorithm on array representing table.
+User Interface to generate random table to which user inserts a word (reversed or non reversed) either horizontally, vertically, diagonally and the program runs a brute-force word search algorithm on array representing table.
 Note that one could code this without an algorithm as you could just track the inputs changed by user but I thought it would be a lot more fun to code the algorithm as well!
 But I get it, sometimes you just feel like doing the easier stuff.